isotaan/growler-radio/README.md

 # Setup Part 4 - Setup your mission in the DCS Mission Editor
 1. Load [CiriBob's SimpleTextToSpeech](https://github.com/ciribob/DCS-SimpleTextToSpeech).
 You will want to configure STTS.DIRECTORY per CiriBob's instructions.
 You should have already written down the necessary file path when you were following Part 1, Step 2 all of the way at the top of this screen.
-2. Load the latest version of [MOOSE](https://github.com/FlightControl-Master/MOOSE/).
-(Note: this is planned to be removed as a required application)
-3. Load your edited GR-MusicLibrary.lua
+2. Load your edited GR-MusicLibrary.lua
-4. Load GrowlerRadio.lua
+3. Load GrowlerRadio.lua
-5. You can start the radio via the mission editor trigger DO SCRIPT that runs after the previous 3 steps are completed.
+4. You can start the radio via the mission editor trigger DO SCRIPT that runs after the previous 3 steps are completed.

   GROWLER.RADIOINIT(**yourplaylisthere**)